 When your dog rubs the abdomen with the outside world, they may come in contact with these allergens.

 Meanwhile, the ‘Cherry Eye‘ is caused by the inhalation of chemicals, which cause your dog’s eye to become cherry-colored.
 ‘Cherry Eye ‘predominantly occurs among puppies!

-The most ordinary food allergens found among dogs are soy products, corn, wheat, chicken, beef, pork, fish, milk, eggs, whey, additives, preservatives, sugar, artificial flavorings – products that are usually found in commercial foods.
+The most common food allergens found among dogs are soy products, corn, wheat, chicken, beef, pork, fish, milk, eggs, whey, additives, preservatives, sugar, artificial flavorings – products that are usually found in commercial foods.
 Therefore, you should consult with your vet and go after identification of allergen ingredients – and this may take weeks to find out – then change your dog’s diet accordingly!

-The most likely foods to cause allergic reactions in dogs include:
+The most likely foods to cause allergic reactions in dogs are:

 Flea allergy, food allergy, parasitic allergy cause similar symptoms.
 Check for fleas or other parasites‘ presence as their salivas may be what causes the allergic reaction in your dog!

-Flea shampoos, soaps and other dedicated medications have proven helpful in eliminating such skin allergies in dogs!
+Flea shampoos, soaps, and other dedicated medications have proven helpful in eliminating such skin allergies in dogs!
 Always remain alert towards your pet dog’s health and behavior!